instill-ai/console/src/lib/airbytes/README.md

   "tunnel_method.tunnel_user_password": "ewrewr343434"
 }

-// This is the striped data, we stripe tunnel_method.tunnel_user_password and other not used
+// This is the striped data, we stripe tunnel_method.tunnel_user_password and others not used Ui
-// Ui data (data that is not in configuration)
+// data (data that is not in configuration)
 {
   "configuration": {
     "username": "234",